 For some types of surgery, you may still have a small tube(s) called a surgical drain(s) in place when you go home from the hospital.
 This allows extra fluid from the surgery to escape.
 You will learn how to take care of the drain.
 You may need to wear a special bra while your reconstructed breast heals.

-Overhead lifting, strenuous sports and sex should be avoided for four to six weeks after reconstructive surgery .
-Most women can resume normal activity within eight weeks .
-Talk with your health care provider about activities to avoid and when you can expect to get back to your normal routine.
+Overhead lifting, strenuous sports and sex should be avoided for 4-6 weeks after reconstructive surgery .
+Most women can resume normal activity within 8 weeks .
+Talk with your health care provider about activities to avoid and when you can get back to your normal routine.

 Most women have a period of emotional adjustment after breast reconstruction.
 Feeling anxious or depressed is common.
 It may help to talk with a counselor or other women who have had breast reconstruction.